Aug 062019

 In a large bowl, I add some old fashion oatmeal.

-Next, I add some super seed mix but this is totally optional.
+Next, I add some super seed mix.
 I mentioned this ingredient with the protein muffins.
-It adds some extra protein.
+It adds some extra protein but is totally optional.

 Next, add some coarsely chopped walnuts (or pecans or slivered almonds), a little salt and cinnamon.